How to Tune A Violin: Tutorial for Parents

 The more you practice tuning your child’s violin, the easier it becomes.
 With enough practice, you’ll be able to check and fix the tuning in a matter of minutes or even seconds.

-When you subscribe to the Practice Pizzazz email list, you’ll receive an instant welcome email with the password to the Violin Vault.
+When you subscribe to the Practice Pizzazz email list, you’ll receive a welcome email with the tuning guide.

 Now you have everything you need to tune your child’s violin quickly, confidently, and correctly!